 Need drywall insulation in the Milwaukee, Sheboygan, or Green Bay, WI, area?
 Contact us today!

 The typical recommended R-value for exterior walls is R-13 to R-23.
 While these are the most important walls to insulate, you can also benefit from improving interior wall insulation.

 Insulating the walls between rooms can help you:

 - Slow the spread of fire: Most insulation installed today is fire-rated to help prevent flames from spreading quickly between rooms.
 Fire-rated drywall is also available.
 This is a must in certain situations, including the construction of “party walls” that divide duplexes and apartment units.
-Insulation installed here is also useful for soundproofing purposes.
+Insulation installed here is also useful for soundproofing.

-Best Types of Insulation to Install Behind Drywall
+Best Types of Insulation To Install Behind Drywall

 Now that you recognize the importance of insulating drywall, it’s time to consider the various materials available for the job.
 The top choices include:

 - Fiberglass batts: This is the least expensive and most commonly used form of insulation in residential applications.
 Fiberglass batts come in standard widths designed to fit snugly between studs built to code.
 It’s easiest to install batt insulation during the initial construction phase.
 Another good time is when you’re replacing the existing drywall.

 - Spray foam: Expandable spray foam is a more efficient option than fiberglass, providing superior R-value ratings per inch of thickness.
 Spray foam is best reserved for exterior walls where you can maximize its ability to reduce energy costs.